awzheng/eace/content/01_dc_basics/ohm_law.md

 ## Thevenin Equivalent

 When analyzing complex circuits, Ohm's Law becomes even more powerful when combined with **Thevenin's Theorem**.
-A Thevenin equivalent circuit simplifies any linear circuit into a single voltage source (V_th) and a single series resistance (R_th), making it much easier to analyze.
+A Thevenin equivalent circuit simplifies any linear circuit into a single voltage source $V_{th}$ and a single series resistance $R_{th}$, making it much easier to analyze.

 > **Pro Tip:** Highlight "Thevenin Equivalent" above and click "eace Explain" to learn more about this important concept!